Interpreting Media Constructions of Samsui Women in Singapore

 “Pioneers” and “Feminists”

-Given the atypical work position of samsui women who toiled alongside men in the construction industry (and in other occupations), these women are often lauded and highlighted for their contributions to the physical infrastructure of Singapore’s built-up environment, so that “they are not forgotten as the early builders of our nation” (Chan, 2005, p.
+Given the atypical work position of samsui women who toiled alongside men in the construction industry (and in other occupations), these women are often lauded and highlighted for their contributions to the physical infrastructure of Singapore’s built environment, so that “they are not forgotten as the early builders of our nation” (Chan, 2005, p.
 59).
-Their roles in construction work see them involved in constructing landmark buildings such as, among others, Alexandra Hospital (Partridge, 1998), Meritus Mandarin Hotel, and Singapore Conference Hall, the last of which “is a site they helped erect way back in the 1960s” (Tan, 2003).
-Related to their pioneer status is that of claiming them as “Singapore’s first Asian feminist” (Tan, 2003), or “alpha women of yesteryear” (Yip, 2006, p.
+Their roles in construction work see them involved in constructing landmark buildings such as, among others, Alexandra Hospital (Partridge, 1998), Meritus Mandarin Hotel and Singapore Conference Hall, the last of which “is a site they helped erect way back in the 1960s” (Tan, 2003).
+Related to their pioneer status is that of claiming them as “Singapore’s first Asian feminist” (Tan, 2003) or “alpha women of yesteryear” (Yip, 2006, p.
 41).
-Tan notes:
+Tan (2003) notes:

-Their link to feminism has also received a nod from former Nominated Member of Parliament, Dr Kanwaljit Soin, who praised samsui women at a Lunar New Year lunch:
+Their link to feminism has also received a nod from former Nominated Member of Parliament, Kanwaljit Soin, who praised samsui women at a Lunar New Year lunch:

 Similarly, samsui women have also been mentioned by another former Nominated Member of Parliament, Braema Mathiaparanam, who urged that some form of commemoration of these women should be carried out on National Day in order to remember their contributions.2